cunarist/rinf/README.md

 # 🆎 About This Template

-> You can remove this section after you've created your repository.
+> You can remove this section and `./readme` folder after you've created your repository.

 This template provides instant capabilities to developers who want to embrace the power of **Rust** and **Flutter** together.
 Simply duplicate this template and you're ready to go!